Wilderness Youth Project Summer Camp

 About

-Wilderness Youth Project Summer Camp includes activities such as playing games designed to build awareness, gaining naturalist skills, discovering the plants and animals in the area, making crafts, and practicing fire by friction.
-Campers may build debris huts, wander, play nature awareness games, take part in stewardship and tracking, carve, build their own fire kits, and make cordage from plants.
-Some sessions include tracking animals, playing games that increase awareness and agility, riding a bike, reviewing basic bicycle safety, riding in a group together, exploring local open space and wilderness areas around town, camping, animal tracking, working with rabbit hunting sticks, learning animal movements, and taking part in skinning, tanning, butchering, tanning their own rabbit skin, and cooking the meat over the fire.
+Wilderness Youth Project Summer Camp offers activities such as playing games designed to build awareness, gaining naturalist skills, following their own curiosity, and discovering the plants and animals in the area.
+Campers take part in nature awareness games, stewardship, tracking and animal tracking, carving, making crafts, building debris huts, making cordage from plants, building their own fire kits, and learning fire by friction.
+Some sessions also include playing games that increase awareness and agility, riding a bike, reviewing basic bicycle safety, riding in a group together, wandering, camping, and, in Skills Camp: Rabbits, working with rabbit hunting sticks, animal movements, skinning, tanning, butchering, and cooking the meat over the fire.

 • Ages: 3–17 years old